Naples FAQ: Your 15 Biggest Questions About Visiting Southern Italy's Capital

 The National Archaeological Museum (Museo Archeologico Nazionale di Napoli) houses the world's best collection of Roman artifacts.
 The Pompeii mosaics, the Farnese collection of Greek sculptures, and the Secret Cabinet (Gabinetto Segreto) of erotic Roman art are all here.

 It's unequivocally worth it.
-If you're visiting Pompeii, MANN provides the context and artifacts that the ruins lack.
+If Pompeii is on your itinerary, MANN supplies the context and artifacts the ruins lack.
 Open Wed-Mon 9AM-7:30PM, closed Tuesdays.
 Allow 2-3 hours.

 Budget